-Both options and futures contracts are standardized agreements that are traded on an exchange such as NYSE or NASDAQ.
+Both options and futures contracts are standardized agreements that are traded on an exchange such as the NYSE or NASDAQ or the BSE or NSE.
 Options can be exercised at any time before they expire while a futures contract only allows the trading of the underlying asset on the date specified in the contract.

 There is daily settlement for both options and futures, and a margin account with a broker is required to trade options or futures.
 Investors use these financial instruments to hedge their risk or to speculate (their price can be highly volatile).
 The underlying assets for both futures and options contracts can be stocks, bonds, currencies or commodities.